Biodiversity Factsheet

 • Seven agricultural commodities (cattle, oil palm, soy, cocoa, rubber, coffee, wood fiber) accounted for 26% of global tree cover lost from 2001-2015, replacing 71.9M ha of forest.25

-• Of the 30 mammalian and bird species used extensively for agriculture, half account for over 90% of global livestock production.26 Genetic diversity within breeds is declining, and 24% of 8,803 livestock breeds identified are classified as at risk of disappearing.27
+• Of the 50,000 known mammalian and bird species, only 14 account for over 90% of global livestock production.26 Genetic diversity within breeds is declining; 24% of the 8,803 known livestock breeds are at risk of disappearing.27

 Extinction

-• The current rate of extinction is 100 to 1,000 times higher than pre-human rates.34 Up to 1M species may be threatened with extinction in coming decades.35
+• The current rate of extinction is 100–1,000 times higher than pre-human rates.32 Around 25% of all species face extinction in coming decades.2

 Sustainable Actions